 In addition to these commercial recordings, a number of French pianists have made it a point to include various numbers from Musique intimes as part of their recital programs.
 One such pianist is Anne Queffélec.
 Her 2014 performance of the final piece in Book 2 (Glas) at Oji Hall in Tokyo, Japan was captured on audio and is available to hear on YouTube.

 But even given the advocacy of some pianists, there’s no question these charming miniatures deserve to be better-known — and championed by more pianists.
-Each of the pieces in both sets is its own special gem, and collectively the music is represents pianism on a high level.
+Each of the pieces in both sets is its own special gem, and collectively the music represents pianism on a high level.
 Hopefully, more performers will add the Musiques intimes sets to their recital repertoire and present their charms to audiences around the world.